The Cyclades · Naxos

 Plaka beach

-The Mexican unicorn.
-The salt-rim margarita on the sand.
+The Mexican unicorn, and the salt-rim margarita on the sand.

 €€May–Sept